jecikpo/Tutorial-Sway-UniswapV2/PART-1-Pair.md

 ### Initial Code

-Now we can start building our main pool contract.
-First delete it's contents and let's go.
+Now we can start building our main pool contract: `funi_swap.sw`.
+First delete it's contents.

 Our Sway source file will be of contract type hence we start with defining it: